Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Sol and the 1-generator case

 \begin{proof}

-Denote by $T$ the union of special boxes containing points of $S$, and project onto the $xy$ plane to obtain a set $T_{xy}$ of area $\alpha$. $\alpha$ is a lower bound on the horizontal surface area of $T$, and an upper bound for the number of points in $S$ at height $0$.
+Consider $\ext{R}=T$, and project onto the $xy$ plane to obtain a set $T_{xy}$ of area $\alpha$. $\alpha$ is a lower bound on the horizontal surface area of $T$, and an upper bound for the number of points in $R$ at height $0$.